carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 > We'll go back to this in chapter TODO.
 {: .callout}

+## Install a package from GitHub

+Although CRAN is the official repository for R packages, it is not the only one.
+As we've seen / we'll see in chapter TODO, GitHub, is the most popular open code repository.
+We can use GitHub to find packages or to make our owns publicly available.

+Let's imagine we want to install a package that is not available on CRAN, such as https://github.com/RETURN-project/BenchmarkRecovery TODO: find a better example.

+In section TODO you learned / you'll learn how to publish your package on GitHub.

 ## Install a package from source

 What if the package is only available in your computer?